 “This recent fuel-efficiency gain will widen the performance gap in the single-aisle market” said Keith Leverkuhn, VP and general manager of the 737 MAX program.
 He indicated that the program is on schedule, and that CFM will begin ground testing of the LEAP-1B version of the engine for the MAX next year.
 The LEAP 1-A version for the Airbus A320neo family is already in ground testing in Ohio.

 An interesting aspect of the 737 MAX is that it will be e-Enabled.
-“We are enhancing the… Continue reading
+“We are enhancing the capability of the 737 MAX… Continue reading